 Intramedullary nail fixation is useful for some distal tibia fractures.
 Reduction requires careful planning, positioning, and mechanical aids.
 The fracture must be reduced before the nail is placed across it.
 A tourniquet is rarely necessary.

-The patient is supine.
-Position the injured leg with the knee flexed at least 90°.
+The patient is placed in supine position.
+The knee of the injured leg is flexed at least 90 degrees.
 The thigh is supported on a padded rest so that the fracture may be manipulated.
 Alternatively, an external fixator or distractor may hold the fracture reduced while the foot rests on the table surface.
 The uninjured leg is extended.

-Place the image intensifier on the opposite side of the table.
+The image intensifier is placed on the opposite side of the table.